-Earlier this week I mentioned using the img alt tag to boost your SEO prior to hitting publish.
+Earlier this week I mentioned using the img alt tag to boost your SEO, similar to the one on this important link, prior to hitting publish.
 Today, I'm here to explain what that means and show you how to do it.

 Image searches make up a significant amount of incoming traffic on my site, and this is a combination of two factors: naming my photos SEO rich titles and using the IMG ALT tag when posting them.